School Leaders Construction

 Former superintendents, chief business officials, and facilities directors who have sat in the board room and signed the budget.
 They know what a district needs because they used to run one.

-A licensed California public-works contractor focused almost entirely on school construction — and the holder of the firm's §4525(e) qualifying license.
-They know how to build a school because that's nearly all they build.
+A licensed California public-works contractor on our team has built almost exclusively for school districts for 25+ years — and holds our §4525(e) qualifying license.
+We know how to build a school because that's nearly all we build.

 The result is a single construction management firm where the people advising your board and the people qualified to manage the work are the same team — not a consultant on one side of the table and a contractor on the other.